 We sent our roving reporter Kirsty Morris out to experience the delights of this popular food festival…

-"Singers and dancers from the local stage school graced the entertainment stage, the RNLI ran boat rides and some very wobbly coracle paddling on the river, there was fresh pasta and pizza dough workshops for children, and then there were the numerous demonstrations from celebrated chefs.
+“Singers and dancers from the local stage school graced the entertainment stage, the RNLI ran boat rides and some very wobbly coracle paddling on the river, there were fresh pasta and pizza dough workshops for children, and then the numerous demonstrations from celebrated chefs.

 On top of all this, the sun bounced gloriously off the surrounding estuary- perfect weather to wander about with a nibble and a glass of something cool, local cider or ale perhaps?
 Or maybe just a glass of freshly pressed juice?

 From honey (and their bees) to hemp seed, pasties to pale ale, chilli jam to Preseli coffee- there was a lot to explore.
 Amy from the Bluestone Brewery was offering tots of their infamous Bedrock Blonde.
 Simon from Casa del Cymru was on hand with his artisan pasta ravioli.
 The team behind 25 Mile were wandering around making salads and sandwiches on the spot, and we even met Mr Nice Pie himself!